hanhanwu/Hanhan_Data_Science_Resources/Experiences.md

  * When assumption of independence holds, a Naive Bayes classifier performs better compare to other models like logistic regression and you need less training data.
  * It perform well in case of categorical input variables compared to numerical variable(s).
 For numerical variable, normal distribution is assumed (bell curve, which is a strong assumption).
 * <b>CONS</b>
  * If categorical variable has a category (in test data set), which was not observed in training data set, then model will assign a 0 (zero) probability and will be unable to make a prediction.
 This is often known as <b>“Zero Frequency”</b>.
 To solve this, we can use the smoothing technique.
-One of the simplest smoothing techniques is called Laplace estimation.
+One of the simplest smoothing techniques is called <b>Laplace estimation</b>.
- * On the other side naive Bayes is also known as a bad estimator, so the probability outputs from predict_proba are not to be taken too seriously.
+ * On the other side Naive Bayes is also known as a bad estimator, so the probability outputs from predict_proba are not to be taken too seriously.
  * Another limitation of Naive Bayes is the assumption of independent predictors.
 In real life, it is almost impossible that we get a set of predictors which are completely independent.
 * <b>Scikit-Learn Bayesian Models</b>
  * Gaussian: It is used in classification and it assumes that features follow a normal distribution.